tenzir/tenzir/web/docs/understand/data-model/type-system.md

 [extension-types]: https://arrow.apache.org/docs/format/Columnar.html#extension-types

-Note that VAST attaches attributes to a top-level type instance, where Arrow only allows type meta data for record fields.
+Note that Tenzir attaches attributes to a top-level type instance, where Arrow only allows type meta data for record fields.

-VAST treats type meta data differently from Arrow.
-In VAST, the type is the component that contains metadata.
+Tenzir treats type meta data differently from Arrow.
+In Tenzir, the type is the component that contains metadata.
 In Arrow, it's the record field or the schema.
 As a result, we can simply define a [schema](schemas) as named record type.

-:::tip More on Arrow & VAST
+:::tip More on Arrow & Tenzir
-If you want to learn more about why VAST uses Apache Arrow, please read our [two](/blog/apache-arrow-as-platform-for-security-data-engineering) [blog posts](/blog/parquet-and-feather-enabling-open-investigations) that explain why we build on top of Arrow.
+If you want to learn more about why Tenzir uses Apache Arrow, please read our [two](/blog/apache-arrow-as-platform-for-security-data-engineering) [blog posts](/blog/parquet-and-feather-enabling-open-investigations) that explain why we build on top of Arrow.